crossplane/crossplane/design/one-pager-strongly-typed-class.md

 ### Expanding Policies

 The construction of these policy kinds allows for the future option of adding additional claim fields that can also be defaulted via the policy object.
-For example, if `providerConfigRef`, which is currently a field for resource classes, was moved to the claim level, the policy could be expanded to specify default provider behavior as well.
+For example, if `providerRef`, which is currently a field for resource classes, was moved to the claim level, the policy could be expanded to specify default provider behavior as well.
 The `MySQLInstancePolicy` is used again for demonstration:

 ```yaml
 apiVersion: storage.crossplane.io/v1alpha1